 Becoming a better parent by being a happy parent

 Two people parent better when they are both in better places themselves.
-Constant bickering and unhealthy conflict handling creates a hostile environment for children and one they’re likely to follow in.
+Constant bickering and unhealthy conflict handling create a hostile environment for children and one they’re likely to follow in.
 For Teresa and Taylor, Software Developers from Las Vegas, they made the decision to end their marriage for the sake of their children because of their toxic relationship and inability to get along.
 They now have joint custody of their children and feel much more successful as co-parents.

 “Our children now have the benefit of growing up in two happy households”, they say.
 “It’s really made all the difference and we have a much better relationship with each other now that we’re not at each other’s throats all the time.”